Effects of primordial magnetic fields on 21 cm multifrequency angular power spectra: Multifrequency angular power spectra (MAPS)

 Since $|\Delta\nu|\ll \nu_{c, conf}$, where $conf$ stands for the chosen radio telescope configuration, uGMRT Band 3, or MeerKAT L band configuration (1) or (2), respectively, the evolution of the background cosmological variables can be ignored approximately.
 Therefore the MAPS to a very good approximation depend only on the modulus $|\Delta\nu|$ leading to $C_{\ell}(\nu_{c,conf},|\Delta\nu|)$.
 Thus in the final numerical results only $\Delta\nu\geq 0$ has to be taken into account.
 Moreover, $\Delta\nu=0$ corresponds to the auto frequency correlation function of the 21 cm signal brightness temperature fluctuations.
 Finally, for each radio telescope array configuration the MAPS are calculated by averaging over all values at a given $|\Delta\nu|$.
 Using an interpolation routine of the {\tt Python SciPy} mathematical algorithms \cite{2020SciPy-NMeth} the MAPS can be numerically calculated as a function of $\Delta\nu$ for fixed multipole $\ell$ as shown in figure \ref{fig0a} for different choices of the magnetic field parameters and radio telescope array configurations.
+For results of MAPS $C_{\ell}(\Delta\nu)$ for the uGMRT Band 3 data see, e.g., \cite{pal2208.11063}.
+Here results have been shown at fixed multipoles with values as used in the analysis of the uGMRT Band 3 data \cite{elahi2301.06677}.
+Moreover, as way of example numerical solutions are presented for a magnetic field with amplitude $B_0=4$ nG and spectral indices $n_B=-2.9$ and $n_B=-2.5$, respectively.

-The fractional change between the modulus of the MAPS of the combined effect of the adiabatic primordial curvature mode, denoted by $ad$, and the compensated magnetic mode $CMM(B_0,n_B)$ w.r.t. to the one taking into account the adiabatic mode only is defined by
+The effect of choosing different magnetic field parameters can be captured by considering the difference between the resulting MAPS.
+Therefore, the fractional change between the modulus of the MAPS of the combined effect of the adiabatic primordial curvature mode, denoted by $ad$, and the compensated magnetic mode $CMM(B_0,n_B)$ w.r.t. to the one taking into account the adiabatic mode only is defined by

 Fractional changes w.r.t. to the adiabatic mode are shown as a function of $\Delta\nu$ for fixed multipole $\ell$ in figure \ref{fig0a} for different choices of the magnetic field parameters and radio telescope array configurations.